CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

 * Create a directory to contain all Cortex Resources -  `mkdir spec/`
 * [Resources](#supported-resources) are defined in YAML files with only a single type of per file
 * Create a new file for each resource type you would like to load in the Catalog, e.g.
     ```
     touch spec/datasources.yaml
     touch spec/connections.yaml
     touch spec/profileschemas.yaml
     ```
 * Define the resources in each file.
-The YAML representation expected by the `LocalCatalog` is not too dissimilar from the associated [GraphQL Schema definition](https://cognitivescale.github.io/cortex-fabric/graphql-6.2.2/) but there are general differences.
+The YAML representation expected by the `LocalCatalog` is not too dissimilar from the associated  [Cortex Fabric GraphQL API Reference](https://cognitivescale.github.io/cortex-fabric/docs/reference-guides/apis/#graphql-api) but there are general differences.
 The general pattern for representing each resource will be shown below with regard to `Connections`, but refer to the below sections for more information
   - Each resource should include top level `apiVersion`, `kind`, `metadata`, and `spec` fields
   - The `apiVersion` can be set to `cognitivescale.io/v1`
-  - The `kind` should be the name of the resource type - e.g. Connection, DataSource, ProfileSchema
+  - The `kind` should be the name of the resource type - e.g. `Connection`, `DataSource`, `ProfileSchema`
   - The `name` of the resource should be defined in the `metadata` object
   - All other attributes should be listed in the `spec` object
   - Example: